mattweidman/Manuel-1.0/README.md

 this project.

 Features:
+* This robot is substantially cheaper than all commercial robotic arms (that I know of) with similar size and torque capabilities.
 * This arm is made entirely with 3D-printed components and mass-produced parts you can find online.
 If you have a 3D printer, some cheap hobby tools, and money for parts, you can build it.
-* As of 2025, the parts cost about $2300, substantially cheaper than all commercial robotic arms (that I know of) with similar size and torque capabilities.
 * There are 7 motors: 6 degrees of freedom + a gripper.
 * 4 out of 6 joints (waist + 3 wrist joints) can turn more than 360 degrees.
 * Wrist joints allow the gripper to rotate completely in all 3 axes when